-Agencies shall work with customers to determine the minimum amount needed to prevent and/or restore an energy loss.
-The preapproved range to alleviate the crisis situation is \$30 to \$600 for LIHEAP Emergency Crisis and \$30 to \$350 for Public Benefit Crisis.
+Agencies shall work with customers and energy providers to determine the minimum amount needed to prevent and/or restore an energy loss.
+The preapproved range to alleviate the crisis situation is \$30 to \$750 for LIHEAP Emergency Crisis and \$30 to \$350 for Public Benefit Crisis.
 The Division may change this preapproved range in response to funding availability or for specific initiatives.
 The maximum amount allowed for deliverable fuel requests is the minimum fill plus trip charge (when applicable).
 The maximum amount for natural gas and electric requests is the utility's required down payment to prevent a disconnection and/or restore service.
 The worker must document, in HE+ System Notes, the requirement for each crisis request.
 If an exception is needed to the benefit limit, submit a request for an exception to the Division via the HE+ Help Desk.
+Agencies shall not automatically issue the maximum threshold amounts.
+The amount issued should coincide with the amount listed on the customer's energy crisis verification.